faiton713/ABCDdataset/README.md

 ABCD dataset is available on the following link:
 > *Link to be inserted*

-The link contains two directories, each corresponding to **fixed-scale** and **resized**.
-In each directory, "washed-away" and "surviving" pairs are packed in the subdirectory `patch-pairs`.
+The link contains two directories, `fixed-scale` and `resized`, each corresponding to fixed-scale and resized patch pairs as mentioned above.
+Each directory has two subdirectories, `patch-pairs` and `5fold-list`.
+In `patch-pairs`, "washed-away" and "surviving" patch pairs are stored.
 Also,

 ```
 ./concat_2images/fixed_size/noMult